 India is a centre for the production of cannabis and to a lesser extent opium, and derivatives of these drugs are widely available.
 Charas (hashish) is produced all along the Himalayas, while ganja (marijuana) is the more common form in the south.
 The use of cannabis is frowned upon by respectable Indians – if you see anyone in a movie smoking a chillum, you can be sure it’s the baddie.
 Sadhus, on the other hand, are allowed to smoke it legally as part of their religious devotion to Shiva, who is said to have originally discovered its narcotic properties.

 Bhang (a preparation made from marijuana leaves, which it is claimed sometimes contains added hallucinogenic ingredients such as datura) is legal and widely available in bhang shops: it is used to make sweets and drinks such as the notoriously potent bhang lassis which have waylaid many an unwary traveller.
 Bhang shops also frequently sell ganja, low-quality charas and opium (chandu), mainly from Rajasthan and Madhya Pradesh.
 Opium derivatives morphine and heroin are widespread too, with addiction an increasing problem among the urban poor.
-“Brown sugar” that you may be offered on the street is number-three heroin; Varanasi is becoming notorious for its heroin problem.
+“Brown sugar” that you may be offered on the street is number-three heroin; Punjab has become notorious for its heroin problem, the drugs smuggled across the border from Pakistan.
 Use of other illegal drugs such as LSD, ecstasy and cocaine is largely confined to tourists in party locations such as Goa.

 All of these drugs except bhang are strictly controlled under Indian law.
 Anyone arrested with less than five grams of cannabis, which they are able to prove is for their own use, is liable to a six-month maximum, but cases can take years to come to trial (two is normal, and eight not unheard of).
-Police raids and searches are particularly common in Manali, the Kullu Valley (and on buses from those places to Delhi, especially at harvest time) and the beach areas of Goa.
+Police raids and searches are particularly common in the Kullu and Parvati valleys (and on vehicles leaving them, especially at harvest time) and the beach areas of Goa.
 “Paying a fine now” may be possible on arrest (though it will probably mean all the money you have), but once you are booked in at the station, your chances are slim; a minority of the population languishing in Indian jails are foreigners on drugs charges.